 - NSF 13-511: Solicitation for S2I2 conceptualization proposals, due Feb 4, 2013

-For PIs who are thinking of submitting a software proposal that crosses disciplines, it is strongly recommended that they contact the Program Officers in the programs whose communities would benefit from the software being proposed, to seek guidance on disciplinary and programmatic priorities and to be sure that what is proposed will be well rooted in end-user needs and integrate or augment on-going investments in those disciplines.
+They should seek guidance on disciplinary and programmatic priorities and to be sure that what is proposed will be well rooted in end-user needs and integrate or augment on-going investments in those disciplines.
 This will help to ensure that the proposals are as competitive as possible, that any redundancy of effort is minimized, and that the proposed effort leverages, as much as possible, previous NSF investments that serve the targeted communities.

 Cyberinfrastructure Framework for 21st Century Science and Engineering (CIF21)